To download the PDF version of this document, click here.

 Our mission:

-Through collaboration with students, international organizations, alumni, the Division of Student Life, Fraternity and Sorority Life Programs at the University of Iowa fosters a holistic college experience by providing opportunities for belonging, serving, leading, thriving, and success.
+Through collaboration with students, international organizations, alumni, the Division of Student Life, Fraternity and Sorority Life at the University of Iowa fosters a holistic college experience by providing opportunities for belonging, serving, leading, thriving, and success.
 These opportunities are based on our strategic outcomes: support, health and safety, and inclusion.

-Fraternity & Sorority Life Programs works with chapters and the governing councils to promote the success of our defining opportunities: Belong, Serve, Lead, Thrive and Succeed.
+Fraternity & Sorority Life works with chapters and the governing councils to promote the success of our defining opportunities: Belong, Serve, Lead, Thrive and Succeed.
 These five opportunities have been outlined by our unit as the foundation of healthy and successful fraternity and sorority chapters and advance the missions of each of our chapters.
 The defining opportunities are in line with the Division of Student Life and further values and goals of the University of Iowa.
 Below is a description of each of the defining opportunities and how they align with the Division of Student Life and the University of Iowa.

 Belong